-We run several different types of events and most of our effectiveness comes through events.
-People who have something to tell us and want to add to our knowledge base will join us from the government, from other industries, from social organizations.
-We also have universities that are members too and they put on events, for example, Sydney and Macquarie Universities are members too.
+We run several different types of events, and most of our effectiveness comes through events.
+People who have something to tell us and want to add to our knowledge base will join us from the government, from other industries, and from social organizations.
+We also have universities that are members, and they put on events; for example, Sydney and Macquarie Universities are members, too.

-BLH: I actually attended a fascinating event put on by the Sydney University a few months ago now.
-They sent a cohort of their best students over as part of their business degree programme and Biz Latin Hub was sent over to help give them some market entry advice for their projects.
-They all were working on potential business pitches as part of their final year studies
+BLH: I actually attended a fascinating event put on by Sydney University a few months ago.
+They sent a cohort of their best students over as part of their business degree programme, and Biz Latin Hub was sent over to help give them some market entry advice for their projects.
+They all were working on potential business pitches as part of their final-year studies

 Sergio Almazán: Ah yes that is right!
 And then you were invited back two weeks later to listen to their final pitches and presentations.